 Multi-Level Raised Garden Beds

-If you are feeling ambitious, you could consider making a raised growing area for your garden with multiple levels.
+If you are feeling ambitious and have enough space available, you could consider trying to build a raised growing area for your garden with multiple levels.
 Creating adjoining beds of different elevations can help to create a sense of three-dimensional design, and elevate your garden above the ordinary.
 It could also be a neat solution if you have a slope in your garden.
 Check out this example for inspiration.

 You could also consider stacking tiers one above the other to create a pyramid-shaped raised garden bed for your garden.
 Again, you can create a wide range of different effects by altering the materials you use, as well as the shape and size.
 Or how about this lower level pyramid planter?